ErikSchierboom/requirejstutorial/README.md

 requirejs(['../lib/app']);
 ```

 When RequireJS tries to load the `'../lib/app'` module, it first prepends the base URL: `scripts/../lib/app.js`.
-This path is then simplified to `lib/app.js`, which is the correct path for the `'app'` module.
+This path simplifies to `lib/app.js`, which is the correct path for the `'app'` module.

 In the `'app'` module, we want to use the `'messages'` module, which is also outside the base URL.
 Once again, we could use the `..` special path: